 The drivers & naturalists are continually listening for alarm calls & looking out for pugmarks, which indicate the direction of movement & timescale.
 If a pugmark has collapsed around the edge, it may well be several hours old, but a clear, crisp pugmark is fresh.
 On this occasion, the tiger’s movement could be tracked along a dried up river bed & we were able to spend a couple of hours with her as she stretched, wriggled & yawned!!

 For the morning game drive, an early start is always essential, so a 4.30am alarm call is a norm.
-Breakfast time is flexible, dependant on tiger movement & sightings but there’s guaranteed to be a tasty treat in store for our clients, & an opportunity to stretch legs in a specified area – often the central region of the reserve, when you can meet up with other safari-taking participants.
+Breakfast time is flexible, dependent on tiger movement & sightings but there’s guaranteed to be a tasty treat in store for our clients, & an opportunity to stretch legs in a specified area – often the central region of the reserve, when you can meet up with other safari-taking participants.

 Mid-day is a time to chill in the hotel pool, catch up on some sleep or spend time processing images, before heading out once again for the afternoon drive.